GFernandesS/todo-app-backend/README.md

 # todo-app-backend
-Backend of a todo-app application written in NodeJS
+Simple Backend of a todo-app application written in NodeJS